rd-io/docker-developer-containers/README.md

 cd docker-runtime-containers
 ```
-Using C an an example, open a text editor in the `./c/Dockerfile`:
+Using C as the example, open a text editor to the C environment's Dockerfile:
 ```bash
 nvim ./c/Dockerfile
 ```